2019 Bee Classes

 Intro to Grafting/Queen mating

 This is a 2 day class.
-20 Person max.
+6 Person min, 20 Person max.
 You are required to attend both days.
 2 hrs each day This class will give you a look inside how to make queens, the thought process and selection behind it.
-This class will cover breeder hive selection, time/timing, starter hives, finisher hives, setup, grafting techniques, cloake boards, queen excluding, mating, mating hives, queen catching, caging, queen candy, queen marking, egg-bee cycle, larvae size, larvae selection, hive selection, grafts, grafting, acceptance rate, tempurature, queen hatch-lay time frame.
-Each person will have an opportunity to graft a bar full (16) larvae.
+This class will cover breeder hive selection, time/timing, starter hives, finisher hives, setup, grafting techniques, cloake boards, queen excluding, mating, mating hives, queen catching, caging, queen candy, queen marking, egg-bee cycle, larvae size, larvae selection, hive selection, grafts, grafting, acceptance rate, temperature, queen hatch-lay time frame.
+Each person will have an opportunity to graft a bar full (16) larvae or more if desired.
 There will be 2 instructors for this class if over 10 participants.
 You will be provided everything you need to graft.

 This is a hands off class.
 We will go over specifically how we winterize hives.
 We will go over hive size, weight, what to do's, mites, treatment, wrapping, fall feeding, overwintering nucs, singles, doubles, when to prepare and other various winter preparation.
 This Class will be 1.5-2.5 hours.

 This class will be a hands off class.
 However, bring a bee suit just in case.
 We will cover Nosema, what it is, its effect on honey bees, how to treat for it.
 We will cover Chalk brood, sac brood, America foul brood, European foul brood, how to identify them, and what to do.
-We will cover various types of varroa treatments, their effectiveness, pros, cons, treatment length, when to apply, how often.
+We will cover various types of Varroa treatments, their effectiveness, pros, cons, treatment length, when to apply, how often.
 We will go over the specific treatment applications we use, how we use them and when to use them.
 What Varroa mites are, how to check for them and signs of them.
 We will briefly talk about hive beetles, and hive beetle control.
+We will take about Tracheal Mites and treatment.
 We will cover wax moths and frame storage and a few other treatments out there for certain bee issues.